 The Second Day team spent over a year testing and iterating different interventions to mobilize top talent into the social impact space.
 We’ve interviewed hundreds of users and studied dozens of talent organizations across the nonprofit and for-profit world to understand what works and what doesn’t.
 Using that information, we’ve built the Second Day Impact Fellowship.

-Discernment: The program invests heavily in helping fellows understand what a career in social impact looks like.
-Fellows are guided through exploring which causes they are passionate about, what career pathways are available, and best practices for advancing to leadership positions.
+Our goal is to help Impact Fellows refine how to think about their career path.
+They are guided through exploring which causes they are passionate about, what career pathways are available, and best practices for advancing to leadership positions.
 It also focuses heavily on self-reflection and discerning the right path forward that fits each person’s unique needs, strengths, and desires.

 In its first year, the Second Day Impact Fellowship is expected to serve approximately 30-40 fellows across our partner campuses: Georgetown, Harvard, Rice, and UT Austin.
 The program will then expand significantly from there, both to operate on other campuses and to reach young professionals that are interested in transitioning into nonprofits or social enterprises.
 These elements are designed to provide a compelling proposition to mobilize the best minds to work on the problems that matter.